Has the air conditioner in your automobile recently failed you?

 If you remember from earlier, the condenser is in charge of removing heat from the refrigerant and then expelling it outward.
 If, for any reason, it’s faulty, your car AC will blow tepid.

-Since the condenser rests behind the front grille, it’s plausible that road debris has caused a blockage or penetrated one of the internal tubes.
+Since the condenser rests behind the front grille, it’s possible that road debris has caused a blockage or pierced one of the interior tubes.

 While removing a blockage is possible, repairs are usually not, meaning you’ll need to replace it.
 Replacing a condenser costs anywhere from $450 to $950, depending on the make and model of your car.